 We stayed at the Moose for this visit and it was spectacular.
 Located right downtown, all the restaurants and shops are close enough that you can walk.
 The room had it’s own fireplace which was perfect for a morning coffee or evening glass of wine and the rest of the room was cozy and comfortable.

-Perhaps the best part was the rooftop hot tubs with an unmatched view of the hot tubs.
+Perhaps the best part was the rooftop hot tubs with an unmatched view of the mountains.
 If you aren’t up for trekking up to the Banff Upper Hot Springs, you can rest assured that you’ll get the full experience right from your roof top.

 Shop in Downtown Banff